About this Abstract |

 Abstract Scope |

-Robotic wire-arc additive manufacturing (R-WAAM) has led to great interest due to its increased manipulability when compared with other machines and methods.
-While existing numerical thermal models have been established for traditional gas-metal arc welding (GMAW) methods using steel, no such model has been created utilizing aluminum and the lower heat-input cold metal transfer (CMT) process.
-These models also use external software which makes them less suited for implementation in online control methods.
-In this work, a new purely Python-based thermal model is presented that uses the thermal constants of aluminum, prior research on CMT values, and other experimentally determined inputs to create a simulation that is accurate for individualized systems with the increasing part scale that R-WAAM is capable of.
+Robotic wire-arc additive manufacturing (R-WAAM) has experienced greater industry adoption due to its balance of cost and flexibility in additive manufacturing.
+While existing numerical thermal models have been established for traditional gas-metal arc welding (GMAW) methods, no such model has been created utilizing aluminum and the lower heat-input cold metal transfer (CMT) process.
+These models use external software, making them less suited for implementation in online control methods.
+In this work, a Python-based thermal model is presented that uses the thermal constants of aluminum and experimentally determined inputs to create a simulation that is accurate for individualized systems with the increasing part scale that R-WAAM is capable of.
+Simulation predictions had a mean error of 10% with an improvement of 6-15% over deposition time.
 This thermal model can be implemented in future work as part of an online control schema supporting temperature sensors where readings may be inaccessible. |

 Proceedings Inclusion? |